Treatments and Services

 What’s special about the AYA Cancer Program at Seattle Children’s?

 Research has shown that, for certain kinds of cancer, teens and young adults have better results when they are treated at a pediatric hospital like Seattle Children’s.
 We believe our focus on the whole person and involving their family helps our patients beat their disease.

 Our team is determined that you keep being the person you want to be – regardless of your cancer diagnosis.
-Our medical director, Dr. Abby Rosenberg, focuses her research on the total well-being of adolescents and young adults – not just their fight against cancer.
+Our medical director, Dr. Tyler Ketterl, focuses his research on the total well-being of adolescents and young adults – not just their fight against cancer.

 For more than a decade, our Cancer Center has been consistently ranked among the top pediatric oncology programs in the country by U.S. News & World Report.
 It has the highest ranking in the Northwest for 2019-20.

 Our AYA Cancer Program was one of the first in the country for teens and young adults with cancer and blood disorders.

 About one-third of our patients with cancer at Seattle Children’s are adolescents and young adults.
 By being treated here, you are more likely to meet people your age who are also living with cancer.
 Support from peers can help you get through it.